 - 20 XRP reservation fee.
 To fund an XRP wallet address, you’ll need to send a reserve requirement of 20 XRP.

-- Adoption.
+- Adoption of Ripple technology.
 A number of big players in the global financial industry have either introduced or are in the process of testing Ripple’s systems with their own operations.
-For example, at the time of writing, Western Union was testing Ripple’s xRapid, which is designed to minimise liquidity costs for payment providers, while China’s LianLian International has signed up to Ripple’s xCurrent system and Saudi Arabia’s central bank has launched a Ripple pilot.
+For example, Western Union has tested Ripple’s xRapid, which is designed to minimise liquidity costs for payment providers, while China’s LianLian International has signed up to Ripple’s xCurrent system and Saudi Arabia’s central bank has launched a Ripple pilot.
 Other big names that have partnered with Ripple include MoneyGram, Mercury FX, IDT, Cuallix, Santander, UniCredit, UBS and Standard Chartered.

 - Other factors that affect the price.
 Speculative trading, regulatory changes and the potential widespread adoption of Ripple technology can all impact the price of XRP.